-Are you in the mood for a light, medium or full-bodied wine?
-Body is the result of many factors – from wine variety, where it’s from, vintage, alcohol level and how it’s made.
+Are you in the mood for a light, medium, or full-bodied wine?
+Body is the result of many factors – from wine variety, where it’s from, vintage, alcohol level, and how it’s made.
 Body is a snapshot of the overall impression of a wine.
-You can improve your skill by paying attention to where and when it’s present.
+You can improve your skills by paying attention to where and when it’s present.

 Wine Characteristics Conclusions